wisdom-oss/docs/backend/deployment.md

 The first is the
 [convenience script](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script)
-created by docker to allow a realatively easy installation that may be used for development environments or newcomers that do not feel secure enough around the terminal.
+created by docker to allow a relatively easy installation that may be used for development environments or newcomers that do not feel secure enough around the terminal.

-Please go to the documentation about the convenience script for further information on the usage and prerequesites
+Please go to the documentation about the convenience script for further information on the usage and prerequisites

 [_External Documentation_](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script)